-These Patatas Bravas are roasted, not fried, which makes them both easier and healthier!
-You’ll love the easy tomato sauce — the leftovers taste great on just about everything!
+This Patatas Bravas recipe roasts potatoes, instead of frying them, which makes them both easier and healthier!
+You’ll love the patatas bravas sauce — the leftovers taste great on just about everything!

 How badly do you just wanna stick a fork into those sauce-slathered potatoes and gobble them up?
 Okay, now imagine how many of these potatoes you could consume after a few rounds of drinks.